awslabs/aws-device-farm-gradle-plugin/README.md

             longitude -122.3491 // default
         }

-        // optional block, video recording and performance monitoring default to 'on' state, maximum execution time defaluts to 60 minutes, all parameters optional executionConfig {
+        // optional block, video recording and performance monitoring default to 'on' state, maximum execution time defaults to 60 minutes, all parameters optional executionConfig {

                     maxExecutionTime 60 // The maximum execution timeout per device in minute.
 Default is 60.